Made from Alabama botanicals. Distilled here. Available in season.

 Green and woodsy with a clean, balsamic edge.
 Astringent and grounding.
 Ideal as a scalp mist or soothing skin toner.

-Bright and spicy with an herbal scent that lingers.
+Unlike the citrus oil, monarda is bright and spicy with an herbal scent that lingers.
 Mist on pulse points or use to freshen a room.

 Sharp, clean, and unmistakably American.
 Clarifying on the scalp, grounding as a room mist, bracing on a compress.